Ketevana/Data-Science-Capstone-Project/README.md

 * Feature selection

-I selected features that contained information about handbag but no lickage of information of it's Resale Price, then dummidfied the categorical columns.
+I selected features that contained information about the handbag and ensured that there was no leakage of information about its Resale Price, then dummidfied the categorical columns.

 predictors_reg = ['brand', 'n_likes', 'limited', 'condition', 'm_model', 'material',
               'color', 'sold_out', 'mean_retail_price']